unpoller/unpoller/README.md

 I've also [provided a forum post](https://community.ui.com/questions/Unifi-Poller-Store-Unifi-Controller-Metrics-in-InfluxDB-without-SNMP/58a0ea34-d2b3-41cd-93bb-d95d3896d1a1) you may use to get additional help.

 ## Description

 [Ubiquiti](https://www.ui.com) makes networking devices like switches, gateways (routers) and wireless access points.
 They have a line of equipment named [UniFi](https://www.ui.com/products/#unifi) that uses a [controller](https://www.ui.com/download/unifi/) to keep stats and simplify network device configuration.
-This controller can be installed on Windows, macOS and Linux.
+This controller can be installed on Windows, macOS, FreeBSD, Linux or Docker.
 Ubiquiti also provides a dedicated hardware device called a [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.
 More recently they've developed the Dream Machine; it's still in beta / early access, but UniFi Poller can collect its data!

-UniFi Poller is a small Golang application that runs on Windows, macOS, Linux or Docker.
+UniFi Poller is a small Golang application that runs on Windows, macOS, FreeBSD, Linux or Docker.
 In Influx-mode it polls a UniFi controller every 30 seconds for measurements and exports the data to an Influx database.
 In Prometheus mode the poller opens a web port and accepts Prometheus polling.
 It converts the UniFi Controller API data into Prometheus exports on the fly.